Oneirical/bevy_tgfp/DESIGN.md

 - Make one of the "inmates" something that takes the form of a seemingly innocuous creature somewhere.
 It can be noticed through one of its erratic behaviours.
 - Spawn all new room tiles "moving from" a main "reality generator" room.

+# Coding

+- For NPC AI, enter a game state where events get routed to systems that don't actually affect the game state but calculate heuristics.

 # Cool Musical Words

 Tempo (ease of containment): Andante, Allegro, Presto, Prestissimo